How to evaluate a cause

 An in-depth look at charity organisations

 Several organizations have the task of analyzing and recommending charities according to their results.
-The most well-known is GiveWell , which has looked at hundreds of charities but recommends four top charities: those with demonstrated cost efficiency and transparency and outstanding results in the field.
+The most well-known is GiveWell, which has looked at hundreds of charities and recommends those with demonstrated cost efficiency and transparency and outstanding results in the field.

-Since 2011, the top spot of GiveWell has usually been occupied by Against Malaria Foundation , which installs ITNs (Insecticide-treated nets) in homes in developing country, in the fight against malaria.
+Since 2011, the top spot of GiveWell has usually been occupied by Against Malaria Foundation , which installs insecticide-treated bednets in homes in developing country, in the fight against malaria.
 Each mosquito net costs only around 20 Danish kroner, and protects two people for five years.
-The number of deaths due to malaria decreased by 60% between 2000 and 2015 , thanks to the installation of these nets, but the disease still kills an average of one child every 65 seconds **.
+The number of deaths due to malaria decreased by 60% between 2000 and 2015 , thanks to the installation of these nets, but the disease still kills on average around child every 65 minute **.

-However, poverty reduction is not the only cause that has been studied.
+However, global health is not the only cause that has been studied.
 Others, such as the financing of high-impact scientific projects, can be equally important.
 The Open Philanthropy Project is exploring causes with more uncertain but very high potential impact.
 Animal Charity Evaluators studies the most effective ways for reducing animal suffering.

 ** “10 facts about malaria | World Health Organization ” www.who.int/features/factfiles/malaria/en/